jdmdigital/CaringCent-Change-Calculator/readme.txt

 We created a quick and dirty demo using the default WordPress theme here: http://bootplate.jdmdigital.co/fab-demo/change-calculator-demo/  It's not the prettiest, but you'll get the idea.

-A more in-depth guide is available on JDM Labs at:

 == Installation ==
 1. Upload the plugin directory to /wp-content/plugins/
 2. Go to Plugins from the admin